TH33171/Azure-Active-Directory-Lab/README.md

 ## Conclusion

 Throughout this projest, I constructed a mini honeynet using Microsift Azure. amd integrated log sources into a log analytics workspace.
-I also triggered alerts and created incidents based on the ingested logs vi Micrososft Sentinel's deployment.
+I also triggered alerts and created incidents based on the ingested logs via Micrososft Sentinel's deployment.
 In addition, I measured 5 metrics in the insecure environment for 24 hours before applying security controls.
 I then later implemented security measures before measuring the metrics again for another 24 hours.
 The security controls applied have proven to be effective as they seemed to have decreased the number of security events and incidents.

 Had the network been heavily used by normal users, it would have likely caused more security alerts in the 24 hours after the security controls' implementation. .